QTC-UMD/rydiqule/paper/rq_v2_paper.md

 All together, RydIQule provides a flexible platform for forward modeling Rydberg sensors while also providing a widely useful set of theoretical tools for fundamental exploration of atomic physics concepts.

 The initial public release of RydIQule in late 2023 built the core functionality described above [@miller_rydiqule_2024].
-Here we outline RyIQule's version 2 release which significantly expands on its capability to more accurately model real-world atoms.
+Here we outline RyIQule's version 2 release which expands on its capability to more accurately model real-world atoms.

 # Statement of Need